AdobeDocs/campaign-classic.es-ES/help/configuration/using/data-schemas.md

    ![](assets/s_ncs_configuration_structure.png)

 1. Actualice la estructura de la base de datos para crear la tabla a la que se vinculará el esquema.
-Para obtener más información sobre esto, consulte [Actualización de la estructura](../../configuration/using/updating-the-database-structure.md)de la base de datos.
+For more on this, refer to [Updating the database structure](../../configuration/using/updating-the-database-structure.md).